widberg/fmtk/docs/source/fuelcontrolcodes.rst

 Control Codes
 =============

-Control codes for translation text and other strings.
+Control codes for TransText and other strings.

 Some strings accept C standard library ``printf`` format specifiers.